aws-amplify/docs/docs/start/getting-started/fragments/android/add-api.md

 1. Run the task.
 You can do this by pressing the **play button** or pressing **Control-R**.

-1. Modify your initialization code to initialize API in order to connect to the backend.
+1. Modify your initialization code so that the DataStore can sync with the backend through an API.
 Open `MainActivity`, and remove all of the code you added to `onCreate`.
 Replace it with the following:

   <amplify-block-switcher>
   <amplify-block name="Java">